DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 You also might need to use a parenthetical to explain something technical to the reader, as if a certain character speaks in a different language when talking to a third character.

-You can do this in the dialogue itself, or in the scene description, but indicate that it isn’t part of the action by italicizing it.
+You can do this in the dialogue or the scene description, but indicate that it isn’t part of the action by italicizing it.
 Again, this is a personal style choice, but I think this looks cleanest.

 More on Parentheticals – Transitions and Beats

-Here’s an example of all of the above, as well as how to format transitions like CUT TO: or FADE OUT:, which are always capitalized and right hand justified:
+Here’s an example of all of the above, as well as how to format transitions like CUT TO: or FADE OUT:, which are always capitalized and right-hand justified:

-By using “Intercut” you don’t have to use a new slugline every time one character does an action.
+Using “Intercut,” you don’t have to use a new slugline every time one character does an action.
 This also helps make it clear that the conversation is happening over the course of one scene.